 Besides BET analysis, gas adsorption can also be applied to assess the presence of pores, not only in terms of pore volume but also as a pore size distribution.
 The principle of capillary condensation in pores can be applied to determine the pore size distribution since the capillary condensation in pores is pore size dependent.
 A higher pressure is needed to induce condensation in larger pores.
 Likewise, smaller pores are filled at lower partial pressure of the adsorbing gas.

 Prior to the measurement, the sample is pre-treated at elevated temperature in vacuum or flowing gas in order to remove any contaminants.
 It is crucial to tune the pre-treatment conditions to the materials properties as a too low or too high temperature can seriously affect the BET surface area derived from the subsequent BET analysis.

 In general, two different techniques can be distinguished for the subsequent adsorption analysis:

 >> The flow technique uses a TCD detector to obtain information on the amount of adsorbed gas resulting in a specific BET surface area and/or total pore volume.

-The flow measurements are performed on a Qsurf M3 analyzer and the report consists of a single value for the BET area or total pore volume.
-The volumetric adsorption measurements can be performed on a variety of instruments, such as Quantachrome Autosorb-6B (N2 or CO2), Micromeritics TriStar 3000 (N2), Micromeritics Gemini or Micromeritics ASAP 2020 (Ar or Kr) and the report can be a single value for the BET surface area up to a full report on isotherm, specific surface area, total pore volume and pore size distribution, thus going beyond a simple BET analysis.
+The flow measurements can be performed on a Qsurf M3 analyzer and the report consists of a single value for the BET area or total pore volume.
+The volumetric adsorption measurements can be performed on a variety of instruments, such as Quantachrome Autosorb-6B (N2 or CO2), Micromeritics TriStar 3000 (N2), Micromeritics Gemini or Micromeritics ASAP 2020 (Ar or Kr) and the report can be a single value for the BET surface area up to a full report on isotherm, specific BET surface area, total pore volume and pore size distribution, thus going beyond a simple BET analysis.